contagon/handbook/2020-12/38-church-policies-and-guidelines.md

 #### 38.6.2.1 Abuse Help Line

 In some countries, the Church has established a confidential abuse help line to assist stake presidents and bishops.
-These leaders should promptly call the help line about every situation in which a person may have been abused﻿—or is at risk of being abused.
+These leaders should promptly call the help line about every situation in which a person may have been abused—or is at risk of being abused.
 They should also call it if they become aware of a member viewing, purchasing, or distributing child pornography.

 The help line is available for bishops and stake presidents to call 24 hours a day, 7 days a week.
 Phone numbers are shown below.